SungardAS/aws-services/managed-volume/README.md

-# Managed ELB
+# Managed EBS VOLUME

-AWS micro service to Manage AWS ELB.
+AWS micro service to Manage AWS EBS VOLUME.

 ## How To Setup